• Skip to primary navigation

 The cooking time for white basmati rice is similar to the cooking time of Masoor Dal.
 You always want to match things that cook in approximately the same time when doing pot-in-pot cooking.

-Cooked rice and lentils made in instant pot
+Pot-in-pot rice with lentils in the instant pot

 Stir in the lime juice and garnish with cilantro.